rocky/python-uncompyle6/HOW-TO-REPORT-A-BUG.md

 changing, and so does its code generation.

-There is no Python decompiler yet that I know about that will decompyle everything.
+There is no Python decompiler yet that I know about that will decompile everything.
 Overall, I think this one probably does the best job of *any* Python decompiler.

 But at any given time, there are maybe dozens of valid Python bytecode